How to Apply to Medical School | MedSchoolCoach

 7. Secondary Applications

 A secondary application is sent directly to the school of medicine rather than through a third-party application service.
-It’s specially tailored to what the admissions committee wants to see.
+It’s specially tailored to what the admissions committee wants to see and contains prompts specific to that school.
 You’ll provide additional insight beyond what you included in your primary application in the form of written essays.

 It’s wise to promptly complete any secondary application requests you receive to keep your options open.
 Just be aware that secondary applications may charge their own processing fees.

 If your secondary application was a hit with the committee, you’ll be asked to conduct a medical school interview.
-These usually take place between October-January with an individual or group of admissions officers.
+These usually take place between October and January with an individual or group of admissions officers.

 You may not get an interview request immediately, but that doesn’t mean you’ve been rejected.
 It is true that the bulk of interview invitations go out between October and January.
 However, some students get interview requests as late as March.
 There is no official interview timeline, so it’s best to remain patient.